Ninja-Squad/ninja-squad.github.com/_posts/2015-05-28-angularjs-promises.md

         $scope.error = 'unable to get the poneys';
       });
     });

+Beware that it's not strictly equivalent, though, as `catch()` is called on the promise returned by `then()`, and not on the original promise.

 This post is getting long.
 The next one will talk about promise chaining, resolving and rejecting, and unit tests.
 Stay tuned!